 Robert Stevens, Tracey Cronley, Ann Eckert, Mary Kidd, Natasha Liondos, Gillian Newall, Mark Pilkington, Ben Rekic, Liliana Ructtinger

-Dr Robert Stevens is Manager, Research in School Policy and Information Management in the NSW Department of Education.
-Robert and the co-authors were involved in preparing a literature review on preventing student disengagement and re-engaging disengaged youth at the request of the NSW Department's Legal Services Directorate.
+At the time of writing ‘Cultivating student engagement’ (Part 1 and Part 2), Dr Robert Stevens was Manager, Research in School Policy and Information Management in the NSW Department of Education.
+Robert and his co-authors were involved in preparing a literature review on preventing student disengagement and re-engaging disengaged youth at the request of the NSW Department's Legal Services Directorate.

 Tahlea Taylor is a primary school Assistant Principal who is currently working at state office for the NSW Department of Education creating digital and innovative student-centred learning resources.
 She is passionate about engaging students in real world learning experiences which foster wonder, creativity and critical thinking.